 Below is some information about Indiana Medicare Advantage plans with $0 plan deductibles, $0 drug deductibles, and Part B reductions.
 But these details are zip code specific.
 Your offers may be slightly different if you live in a zip code different from the one we used to gather our information.

-Regarding insurance, including Medicare Advantage, you will have to share the cost of your medical care with your provider.
+Regarding insurance, including Medicare Advantage, you must share the cost of your medical care with your provider.
 Signing up for a $0 monthly premium plan may be a good deal.
 But Medicare Advantage providers often charge higher out-of-pocket costs like copays and coinsurance to compensate for the lost revenue.

 You might want to purchase an Ascension plan for the absolute lowest cost.
 It comes with a $0 monthly premium, and your maximum out-of-pocket cost is limited to $3,450.
 And it’s a PPO medical network, which means you can still get your care covered for a pretty reasonable price even if you go out of network.

-If you want a combination of value and good customer service, Unitedhealthcare might be your provider.
+UnitedHealthcare might be your provider if you want a combination of value and good customer service.
 Your maximum out-of-pocket cost is under $4,000, and it has a 4-star customer service rating.
 But it has an HMO medical network, meaning you have fewer providers to choose from and no coverage out of network, except emergency care.

 The cheapest Medicare Advantage plan with high customer service ratings and low costs is Aetna right now.
 They have a four-star rating and a PPO network; the out-of-pocket maximum is capped at $5,500 and a $0 monthly premium.